WeegeeNumbuh1/FlightGazer/README.md

   - Using `64x32` sized, HUB75 type matrix display (this is the only layout this script was designed for)
   - Other matrix displays and setups can be used as well using advanced settings
 - Your location set in `dump1090`
-- A console that can interpret ANSI escape sequences (should be most modern ones)
+- A terminal that can interpret ANSI escape sequences (should be most modern ones)
+- Accurate timekeeping via NTP (e.g. `chrony`) or GPS
 - If using a Raspberry Pi, use a model that has multiple CPU cores (Raspberry Pi 3/Raspberry Pi 2W or newer)
 - Not using a combined feed for the data source (you would know if you set this up)
+- Using FlightGazer on its own dedicated computer system
 #### For Enhanced Functionality
 - A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional aircraft information such as origin/destination airports
   - It is highly recommended to generate a key that will only be used for FlightGazer for accurate cost tracking